Macavitycode/macavitycode.github.io/README.md

 # A quick Hugo site for all my projects

+This site is a work in progress

+## Notes to self

-Development notes: Use choco to install hugo, run it with `hugo server`
+Development notes: Use choco to install hugo, run it with `hugo server` featured image resolution: 256x144.

 ## Credits